 Sakai, a former film industry executive, changed course dramatically a few years ago and left LA for Japan to learn the art of making soba, a traditional Japanese noodle made primarily of buckwheat.

-She found her way to soba master Takashi Hosokawa and now travels the country … » More …
+She found her way to soba master Takashi Hosokawa and now travels the … » More …

 Greg Blanchard is making dinner for 224.
 From the cramped confines of the CUB kitchen, he and his staff have just a few hours to create three different types of crostini, chicken parmesan and linguine, garlic bread, Caesar salad, and strawberry shortcake, with exceptions for vegetarians, the lactose intolerant, avoiders of gluten, and one person who just doesn’t like cheese.